• Skip to main content

 • In a large pot, bring 1 inch of water to a boil.
 Insert a vegetable steamer basket and place the frozen cauliflower, bell peppers, corn, and butternut squash in the basket.
 Cover and cook for 8 to 10 minutes until the vegetables are fork-tender.

 • Drain the water you used for steaming the vegetables from the pot.
 Pour the vegetable mixture into the pot.
 Add the rest of the milk, butter, onion powder, and garlic powder.
 Bring the mixture to a boil, then quickly reduce the heat to maintain a gentle simmer (you don't want to scorch the milk).
 Add the pasta to the pot.
-Cook, stirring frequently to prevent scorching, for 15 to 20 minutes until the pasta is tender.
+Cook, stirring frequently to prevent scorching, for anywhere from 8 to 20 minutes until the pasta is tender.
 You may need to add some splashes of milk or water throughout the cooking process if you think the liquid is getting too low in the pot.
-Cooking time will vary based on the type of pasta you use, so check for doneness at 15 minutes and go from there.
+Cooking time will vary based on the type of pasta you use, so check for doneness at 7 or 8 minutes and go from there.
+I have found that elbow pasta cooks very quickly in the sauce, while bowtie pasta takes a while longer.

 • Leave a rating or review by tapping the stars on this recipe card (above) or in the comments section (at the end of the post)!